Li-Zou/LLM-Build-a-Semantic-Book-Recommender/README.md

 - We can choose emotion tones in **Select an emotional tone**.
 And then press **Find recommendations**.
 Then the recommender system will provide its recommendation to us.
 ![](data/book_rec2.png)

+- the video **Book_recommender.mp4** shows more details about the final recommender app.

 ## 3️⃣.
 Learning resources for this project
 * [LLM Course](https://www.youtube.com/watch?v=Q7mS1VHm3Yw&t=155s)
 * [LLM by 3Blue1Brown](https://www.youtube.com/watch?v=LPZh9BOjkQs&t=10s)